 Here's How to Fix it

-iOS 11 includes hundreds of new features and improvements for iPhone.
-But like any major iOS software update some users seem to be facing problems after updating to iOS 11 such as Wi-Fi / Bluetooth connection problems, draining battery life a lot faster etc.
+Like in case of any major iOS software update this time also some users seem to have problems after updating (OTA) to iOS 11 such as Wi-Fi / Bluetooth connection problems, draining battery life a lot faster etc.

 Some users seem to be having problems connecting their iPhones and iPads to Bluetooth devices (iBlue Smart Gate) after installing the iOS 11 update.

-The first step you'd want to take is to ensure that the problem is with your iPhone or iPad and not with the Bluetooth accessory you're trying to connect to.
+For the very first step, please take it into consideration, that the problem is actually based on your iPhone or iPad and not on the Bluetooth accessory (iBlue Smart Gate /Smart Key) you're trying to connect to.

 The first thing to try is to turn off your Bluetooth and restart your iPhone or iPad: